dhurlburtusa/shortcuts/ai/ai-notes.md

 ### Classifications

 Used to organize data.
+A supervised machine learning challenge.
+Uses human created categories.

 #### Binary Classification

-A supervised machine learning challenge.
 Used to determine whether an email is spam or not spam.
 Used to detect fraudulent credit card transactions.

+### Data Clustering

+Uses unsupervised machine learning to create groups or clusters.

 ## Artificial Neural Network